 Reserve not met

 This listing is to the best of the sellers knowledge and is not misleading or deceptive in anyway.
 As per Trading Garage’s Terms and Conditions, although Trading Garage have completed the following checks, bidders must satisfy themselves to the accuracy of the description and do any research, they feel necessary before bidding.
 All listings are sold in Australian dollars.
-This vehicle is currently unregistered and there are no security interests registered on the PPSR against the serial number.
+This vehicle is currently registered in Victoria until 19/06/22 and is not recorded as stolen or written off.
+There are not any security interests registered on the PPSR against the serial number.